jepstein-eagle/adaptable/packages/adaptable/readme/functions/cell-validation-function.md

 # Cell Validation (AdaptableFunction)

-The Cell Validation Function enables you to validate proposed cell edits through the creation of custom rules.
+The Cell Validation Function enables you to validate proposed cell edits and disallow them where they broke custom rules.

+> Cell Validation Rules take place on the client.
+AdapTable also offers the ability - in Edit Options - to provide Server Validation: where an edit is checked on the server and either the same, a new or no value is returned.

 ## Validation Rules

+Cell Validation is based on a `CellValidationRule` which determines whether or not a cell edit is valid.

-The Rule is based on a **Predicate** - the same as is used as in filters.
+This uses a **Predicate** - the same object as is used as in filters - which has a type (e.g. GreaterThan) and, optionally, inputs (e.g. 100)

-This means that you can easily provide your own Custom Predicates to create your own validation rules.
+> Developers can easily provide their own Custom Predicates to create bespoke validation rules.

+### Using a Query

-> The Cell Validation Rule can be dependent also on other values in the row by using an using **Query**.
-When this is added, the Cell Validation Rule will only be applied if a row has values that match the conditions defined.
+In more advanced scenarios (e.g. if you want the rule to look not only at the cell being edited but also at other values in the row) the Cell Validation Rule can additionally use a **Query**.
+When this is added, the Cell Validation Rule will only be applied if **both** the Predicate and the Query return _true_.

+### Behaviour when a Rule is triggered

-There are 2 outcomes for what happens when a cell validation rule is broken:
+There are 2 potential outcomes for what happens when a cell validation rule is broken:

 1.  **Prevent the Cell Edit**: The proposed change will be disallowed and the cell being edited will return to its initial pre-edited value.

 2.  **Show a Warning**: The user will receive a warning that the proposed data edit will break validation rules.
 There is the option of cancelling the change or overriding the rule so that the change takes place.
-If they do the latter, a reason must be provided (which is then sent to the Audit Log if that is running).
+If they do the latter, a reason must be provided.

-> Cell Validation Rules take place on the client.
-AdapTable also offers the ability - in Edit Options - to provide Server Validation: where an edit is checked on the server and either the same, a new or no value is returned.
+> If Audit Log is running, this explanation will be included as part of the general audit stream.

 ## UI Elements
 Cell Validation includes the following UI Elements: